james-cole2015/aws_security_labs/week-01/README.md

 4) Wait for the stack to complete.
 This will create the resources and associations listed below.

 There are two options for this challenge:
-1) Use this as actual challenge and complete without instructions.
+1) Use this as a challenge and complete without instructions.
 2) For those newer to AWS, you can use the Instructions provided in the repo.